theRealAph/ScopeLocals/README.md

 * New Stuff

-The run() method is the bottom-most frame of the extent in which the scope local variable is defined.
+The run() method is the bottom-most frame of the extent in which the extent local variable is defined.

-Clearly, scope local variables are a constrained version of thread locals.
-Once set, a thread local variable is defined for the entie lifetime of its thread.
-A scope local variable is defined for its extent.
+Clearly, extent local variables are a constrained version of thread locals.
+Once set, a thread local variable is defined for the entie lifetime of its thread. an extent local variable is defined for its extent.

 ** Thread inheritance